Lana Lang is Clark Kent's high school love interest and one of the most prominent supporting characters in the Superman

 fans would like you to forget everything about her) and the film Superman III

 (where she was played by Annette O'Toole).
-Jadin Gould is set to play her in the upcoming Man of Steel
+Jadin Gould plays her in Man of Steel

 Lana Lang provides examples of the following tropes: